shanicohen33/minMLST/README.md

 This function analyzes how minimizing the number of genes in the MLST scheme impacts strain typing performance.
-At each iteration, a reduced subset of most important genes is selected; and based on the allelic profile composed of these genes, isolates are clustered into strain types (ST) using a distance-based hierarchical clustering (complete linkage).
+At each iteration, a reduced subset of most important genes is selected; and based on the allelic profile composed of these genes, isolates are clustered into strain types (ST) using a distance-based hierarchical clustering.
 The distance between every pair of isolates is measured by a normalized Hamming distance, which stands for the proportion of those genes between the two allelic profiles which disagree.
+The distance between any two clusters is determined according to a selected linkage method ([more information about the linkage methods supported by this tool](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html)).

 To obtain a clustering structure (i.e. STs), we apply a threshold (or maximal distance between isolates of the same ST) that equals to a certain percentile of distances distribution; This percentile (or percentiles) can be defined by